benjyms/plot.ly_homework/README.md

 **Intial Coding for data reading:**

-Intial code to reach json records using D3.
+Intial code to read json records using D3.